 For beverage brands, the market challenge is differentiation: Mature markets are saturated and products need to remain new and innovative.
 But customization can’t come at the cost of efficiency, so scale remains a critical metric.

-Our solutions are a new generation of machines that quickly and automatically move between assembling up to two dozen configurations of container and packaging sizes.
+Our packaging equipment solutions are a new generation of machines that quickly and automatically move between assembling up to two dozen configurations of container and packaging sizes.
 Brands need the power to change without losing production time.
 We provide that ability with machines like our OneTech2 in the attached video, which was recently installed at a Grolsch beer plant in the Netherlands to handle multiple kinds of cluster packs.
 Or there’s our DuoStack 1250 that can produce single-stacked configurations from 2x2 to 4x6 and double-stacked packaging from 2x2 to 24x24, with tool-less transitions from stacked to flat packaging as short as 30 minutes.

 We enhance that flexibility with digital and data-driven capabilities that are often referred to as the Internet of Things (IoT).
 That’s why WestRock Packaging Systems is presenting at this year’s Bosch ConnectedWorld in Berlin, one of the leading European trade events for industrial IoT.
 One highlight will be a hackathon where industrial developers find new ways to integrate a WestRock Product Orientation Module into processes or design new applications for harnessing data the module collects.
 The fact that WestRock machinery can be virtually redesigned in the cloud underscores another advantage for customers: Our multipack systems can be updated and reprogramed for future needs without R&D on the floor that would interrupt production.